Litauen/docs.bannerlordmodding.lt/guides/how_to_report_a_crash.md

 # How to report a crash

-Crash report without a crash log is not very helpful.
+Crash report without a crash log is (useless) not very helpful.
 To get a crash log follow these steps:

 1. Install [ButterLib](https://www.nexusmods.com/mountandblade2bannerlord/mods/2018){_target=blank} mod